Pratikk1337/ip_locator/README.md

 # IP Info Tool
-* `Just a simple tool to get IP's information, it uses `requests`  module to gather information about IP. `
+* `Just a simple tool to get IP's information, it uses 'requests'  module to gather information about IP. `

 # Features
 * `Country`